Tutor HuntTest QuestionsPhysics QuestionsYear 10 Physics Questions

 Why does steam condense to water when it touches a cool surface?

-A sealed container contains gas at its boiling point.
-What will happen if pressure above the liquid is increased?
+A sealed container contains a pure substance at its melting point.
+What will happen if heat is added slowly?